spalladino/sample-contract-deploy-pipeline/README.md

 ![Workflow diagram](imgs/workflow-diagram.png)

+## Why?

+Unlike traditional software deployments, contract deployments are usually run by a developer from their local workstation.
+This is not just a hassle for the developer, but it also hinders transparency and reproducibility of deployments.
+By moving them to a publicly auditable deployment pipeline, anyone can follow the trace from the source code to a deployed address.

+This is especially valuable for protocol stakeholders (from signers to community members) who need to review the deployment or upgrade to a specific version of the code.
+A stakeholder needs to know if the code deployed matches a specific version, often described by a git tag or commit, that has already been reviewed or even audited.
+Having a public compilation and deployment pipeline makes it easy to check that the bytecode deployed at a specific address was generated out of a given version of the source code.

 ## Example

 The following release spec in a pull request from branch `release/1.3` will compile all contracts, run tests, compare the source deployed versus the audited one, deploy a new implementation for the `Box` contract, verify its source code and binary, and create a new proposal for upgrading it.
 The workflow optionally pauses before sending the deployment transactions and creating the proposal and requires a manual review before proceeding.